 Overview

 OPIRG Toronto is an intersectional grassroots volunteer-based group at the University of Toronto, with a mandate for action, education, and research on environmental and social justice issues.
 We seek to empower and educate students and community members by building connections and providing opportunities for students to connect with community activism and vice versa.
-We also provide a forum for learning and sharing skills, and give people the tools and opportunity to work cooperatively for social and environmental change.
+We also provide a forum for learning and sharing skills, and give people the tools to work together for justice and liberation in so-called Toronto and beyond.

 Program Focus